ENSE-374-Fall2020/The-Breezy-Sunbeans/README.md

         if user1 leaves meeting, change user2 to become user1
         can leave a meeting if there are more than one people in the meeting

+Hayden (nov/26)
+Changes:
+-removed the username showing up twice
+-Changed the name of the user showing up instead of the username